Abolfazl Fateh: Career

+Abolfazl Fateh was taken to the court on several occasions over the agency's reports.
+He was beaten by riot police while supporting his correspondents to report student demonstration in June 2003., once he was beaten by police while supporting his correspondents to report student demonstration in June 2003.
+According to The Guardian, reformist daily Aftab-e Yazd 14 June 2003, in its Editorial column wrote: "It is not easy to overlook the injury caused to Dr Abolfazl Fateh, the hardworking managing director of the Iranian Students' News Agency, who had come to the scene to ensure an accurate reporting of events and prevent any news distortion by foreign media...
+[His] greatest concern was that if the people do not receive the news from us, they would do so from our enemies or at best from our competitors."

+Fateh was ISNA's managing director until his resignation on 10 October 2005.

-Abolfazl Fateh served as one of Mir-Hossein Mousavi's advisors during the 2009 Iranian presidential election.
-He was banned from leaving Iran because of his role in the campaign, though the ban was later lifted.
+He served as one of Mir-Hossein Mousavi's advisors during the 2009 Iranian presidential election.
+He was banned from leaving Iran because of his role in the campaign.
+According to Reuters he responded to his ban “Such pressures can not push people like me to change our political stances.The imposed ban will not change my political views.”
+The ban was later lifted.

-Abolfazl Fateh established a news agency model (ISNA) in Iran with the motto "one student, one correspondent" and "one idea, one news".

-Politically, Fateh is aligned with Iranian reformists on the religious left wing, loyal to Ayatollah Khomeini's political framework.
+Politically, Fateh is aligned with Iranian reformists on the religious left wing, particularly Mir-Hossein Mousavi and Seyed mohammad Khatami loyal to Ayatollah Khomeini's political framework.
 He has been politically-active as a moderate reformist on a platform of reforming the system based on the Iranian Constitution.

 Fateh has worked as a researcher at the Center for Strategic Studies in the UK, and is based in Manchester, England.